Samkth123/KTH-md/IT Risk.md

 2. Reasons to move
 3. Microservices vs Legacy code (technical debt if move fix this if have legacy code)
 4. Regulations
-5. Security risks in transfer of info (should encrypt)
+5. Security risks in transfer of info (should encrypt) (Data integrity)
 	1. In transit encryption (TLS)
 	2. Data at rest encryption (AES-256)
 	3. Role based access control (RW, W, osv..)
 	4. 2FA
+	5. Data mapping
+		1. Data Mapping is the process of defining how data from one system (such as the old ERP) will correspond to data in another system (like the new ERP).
+It helps ensure that data is accurately transferred, maintains its integrity, and meets the new system's structure and requirements
 6. Downtime and business continuity
 	1. solved by:
 		1. Gradual migration